 A. Typically the answer is yes, but it is determined on a case-by-case basis.
 We suggest that you come into our wellness center for an initial consultation visit so that we can get to know you, answer your questions and let you know more about how acupuncture and Oriental medicine might be able to address your condition.

-When you come into our wellness center for the first time, we will have you sit down for about 20 minutes with one of Dr. Mancini’s licensed acupuncturists/ Wellness Associates.
-They will go over your health history, symptoms, concerns and goals to determine if Dr. Mancini will be able to help.
-They can answer any questions you have about what we do, how Acupuncture works and how you can get started as a new patient.
-They can also address any questions regarding costs, insurance and special scheduling.
-To make an appointment, please call 619-287-4005.
+When you come into our wellness center for the first time, we will have you sit down for about 15 minutes with Dr. Mancini.
+He will go over your health history, symptoms, concerns and goals to determine if Dr. Mancini and his team will be able to help.
+He can answer any questions you have about what we do, how Acupuncture works and how you can get started as a new patient.